 Yes.
-As of October 2023, Brazilian law expressly recognises the role of a collateral agent, who is permitted to enforce the collateral security in his own name but for the benefit of the lenders and to apply the proceeds from the collateral to the claims of all the lenders, with any excess being payable to the relevant obligor or security provider.
+Brazilian law expressly recognises the role of a collateral agent, who is permitted to enforce the collateral security in his own name but for the benefit of the lenders and to apply the proceeds from the collateral to the claims of all the lenders, with any excess being payable to the relevant obligor or security provider.